Eskender-B/evalsystem/README.md

 # Evaluation System
-This project is a web based employee evaluation system done Ethio-Telecom Front Office department.
+This project is a web based employee evaluation system done for Ethio-Telecom Front Office department.

 ## How to setup